ACPO: AI-Enabled Compiler Framework: Experimental Evaluation

-The training is carried out using leave-one-out cross-validation for which we exclude one application from the training data and use it later as the test.
-This ensures no data leakage occurs.
-Table \ref{tab:speedup:top_1_poly} showcases the classification performance of \texttt{ACPOLUModel} with its top-1 accuracy.
-As can be seen, \texttt{ACPOLUModel} is able to achieve a geometric mean of 80\% accuracy with a standard deviation of 7\% by means of its top-1 predictions.
+\paragraph{ML Training and Cross Validation} The training is carried out using leave-one-out cross-validation, for which we exclude one application from the training data and use it later as the test, and this ensures no data leakage occurs.
+Measured Top-1 accuracy of the \texttt{ACPOLUModel}'s predictions exhibits a geometric mean of 80\% accuracy with a standard deviation of 7\% on Polybench.
 In certain applications, e.g., trmm, 2mm, etc., the top-1 accuracy is higher than the average, and in a few such as atax, it is lower.
 Our investigation reveals the reason lies in the imbalanced training set for the specific cases and it can be alleviated to some extent by employing a number of preprocessing and data augmentation techniques \cite{wei2019eda}.
 We leave further investigation to our future works as they are outside the scope of this paper.

-Establishing a high standalone top-1 accuracy on unseen data is not the sole performance metric to evaluate a model and thus, we deployed the trained model using ACPO infrastructure on LLVM to measure the actual benefits of our ML model.
-Table \ref{tab:speedup:poly} showcases the ACPOLUModel's results when deployed on Polybench \cite{polyOrig}.
-We observe that on average, \texttt{ACPOLUModel} achieved a speedup of 4.07\% among the Polybench benchmarks with a best of 49.3\% on \texttt{Floyd-Warshall}.
-Additionally, we observe that out of 24 benchmarks, ACPOLUModel can outperform LLVM's O3 on 15, excluding the close call for syr2k application.